 What is Ololiuqui?

-While the plant has many names, it has been reffered to mostly by Turbina corymbosa (or the older Rivea corymbosa) or by its mexican name "ololiuqui" which refers specifically to its seeds.
+While the plant has many names, it has been referred to mostly by Turbina corymbosa (or the older Rivea corymbosa) or by its Mexican name "ololiuqui" which refers specifically to its seeds.
 It is a type of morning glory which contains similar alkaloids to those found in Ipomoea violacea and which has been used traditionally in Mexico.

 One of the first descriptions and the first illustration of ololiuqui were given by Francisco Hernandez, a Spanish physician who between 1570 and 1575 carried out extensive research on the flora and fauna of Mexico for Philip II.
 In his famous "Rerum medicarum Novae Hispaniae thesaurus, seu plantarum, animalium, mineralium mexicanorum historia", which appeared in 1651 in Rome, Hernandez described and classified ololiuqui under the heading "De Oliliuhqui, seu planta orbicularium foliorum".

 An extract of a free translation of the 1651 Latin version reads as follows: "Oliliuhqui, which some call coaxihuitl, or snake-plant, is a twinning herb with thin, green, cordate leaves, slender, green terete stems, and long white flowers.
 The seed is round and very like coriander."